junxit/us-congress-bills-114/metadata.md

 - 2015-11-16 — Mr. Costello (PA) moved to suspend the rules and pass the bill.
 - 2015-11-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 628). (text: CR H8175-8176)
 - 2015-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 628).(text: CR H8175-8176)
+- 2015-11-17 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.